 I am guilty of nursing, bouncing and rocking my babies to sleep.
 I love my children so incredibly much and knew they would only be this little for such a short time!
 I wanted to enjoy every minute I could.

 At some point, this turned into me rocking a heavy 1-year-old for an hour every night to try to get her to sleep.
 The second I laid her down she would scream and it would start all over again.
 I was ready for it to stop.
-I missed the little time at night I got with my husband and I hated that both me and baby J were feeling frustrated every night.
+I missed the little time at night I got with my husband, and baby J and I were feeling frustrated every night.
 Getting her to sleep was something neither of us was enjoying anymore.
 I was afraid I was creating negative sleep associations!

 I also had conceived the notion that if I didn’t rock her to sleep she would scream.
 This is what happened when I had to run to the bathroom or something.
 So that is what I expected would happen at bedtime.